 Potential Side Effects

 Red light therapy is generally considered safe.
-As with anything, there have been some mild side effects reported like eye strain, so you may want to consider using proper eye protection when using a full face panel or mask device.
+As with anything, there have been some mild side effects reported like eye strain, so you may want to consider using proper eye protection when using a full face panel or mask device, but overall, adverse events are rare.

 If you are interested in a home facial device, they can range from $65 to $600 depending on factors such as light energy output (irradiance), surface area covered, frequency emitted in nanometers, and the variety of features and treatments the device offers.
 And if you want to go wild and purchase a full body panel or bed, they are priced in the $2,000 to $12,000 range.